stateful/docs.runme.dev/docs/integrations/github-actions-workflow.md

             test
 ```

-Now, you can define what should be done for building and testing your project in e.g. a `CONTRIBUTING.md` and have your contributors be able to run the same flows through the CLI, e.g. via: `runme run build test`.
+Now, you can define what should be done for building and testing your project for example a `CONTRIBUTING.md`, and have your contributors be able to run the same flows through the CLI, for example, using: `runme run build test`.